cvxgrp/cvxmarkowitz/CONTRIBUTING.md

----
-PACKAGE_NAME = "CVXMARKOWITZ"
----

-# Contributing to {{ PACKAGE_NAME }}
+# Contributing to cvxmarkowitz

-This document is a guide to contributing to CVXMARKOWITZ.
+This document is a guide to contributing to cvxmarkowitz

 We welcome all contributions.
-You don't need to be an expert in optimization to help out.
+You don't need to be an expert (in optimization) to help out.

 ## Checklist